Local-Order Auxiliary Losses Can Improve Autoencoder Reconstruction: NeurIPS Paper Checklist

-\item {\bf Experiments compute resources} \item[] Question: For each experiment, does the paper provide sufficient information on the computer resources (type of compute workers, memory, time of execution) needed to reproduce the experiments? \item[] Answer: \answerYes{} \item[] Justification: Experiments dependent on hardware include hardware descriptions. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The paper should indicate the type of compute workers CPU or GPU, internal cluster, or cloud provider, including relevant memory and storage. \item The paper should provide the amount of compute required for each of the individual experimental runs as well as estimate the total compute. \item The paper should disclose whether the full research project required more compute than the experiments reported in the paper (e.g., preliminary or failed experiments that didn't make it into the paper). \end{itemize}
+\item {\bf Experiments compute resources} \item[] Question: For each experiment, does the paper provide sufficient information on the computer resources (type of compute workers, memory, time of execution) needed to reproduce the experiments? \item[] Answer: \answerYes{} \item[] Justification: \S~\ref{sec:explain} states the workstation GPUs and microbenchmark host; bottleneck tables report per-run training wall time; Appendix~\ref{sec:appendix_time_memory_topology} (Tables~\ref{tab:timememory_auxiliary} and~\ref{tab:timememory_topology}) reports forward-pass time and peak GPU memory for the losses and diagnostics. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not include experiments. \item The paper should indicate the type of compute workers CPU or GPU, internal cluster, or cloud provider, including relevant memory and storage. \item The paper should provide the amount of compute required for each of the individual experimental runs as well as estimate the total compute. \item The paper should disclose whether the full research project required more compute than the experiments reported in the paper (e.g., preliminary or failed experiments that didn't make it into the paper). \end{itemize}

-\item {\bf Code of ethics} \item[] Question: Does the research conducted in the paper conform, in every respect, with the NeurIPS Code of Ethics \url{https://neurips.cc/public/EthicsGuidelines}? \item[] Answer: \answerYes{} \item[] Justification: The work and anticipated effects conform to the Code of Ethics. \item[] Guidelines: \begin{itemize} \item The answer NA means that the authors have not reviewed the NeurIPS Code of Ethics. \item If the authors answer No, they should explain the special circumstances that require a deviation from the Code of Ethics. \item The authors should make sure to preserve anonymity (e.g., if there is a special consideration due to laws or regulations in their jurisdiction). \end{itemize}
+\item {\bf Code of ethics} \item[] Question: Does the research conducted in the paper conform, in every respect, with the NeurIPS Code of Ethics \url{https://neurips.cc/public/EthicsGuidelines}? \item[] Answer: \answerYes{} \item[] Justification: The work uses synthetic simulation data and public scientific datasets, does not involve human subjects, and introduces a reconstruction training objective rather than a deployed decision system or high-risk model release. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the authors have not reviewed the NeurIPS Code of Ethics. \item If the authors answer \answerNo, they should explain the special circumstances that require a deviation from the Code of Ethics. \item The authors should make sure to preserve anonymity (e.g., if there is a special consideration due to laws or regulations in their jurisdiction). \end{itemize}